 A key challenge facing people leaving prison is the effective linkage to health services in the community.
 This sometimes includes the transfer of health records and medications and can be a difficult time for people trying to re-establish health care.
 Initiatives to provide continuity of hepatitis C treatment for prisoners on release from correctional centres is essential yet providing uninterrupted continuity of care in the community is challenging.

-The free monthly clinic operates as a one stop shop for people who report to community corrections with testing and treatment facilitated over two appointments.
+The free clinics operate as a one-stop-shop for people who report to community corrections.

 Including an onsite hepatitis C clinic at community correction district offices has provided a direct pathway to access testing and treatment and supports people’s willingness to engage in care.